Configuration Parameters

 {path to file}

-Please note that the certificate file and the private key file (which is specified by a parameter described below) must form a matching pair.
+Note that the certificate file and the private key file (which is specified by a parameter described below) must form a matching pair.

-Default value: (not set)
+Default value: (not specified)

 LdapKeyPath